apache/ozone/hadoop-hdds/docs/content/security/SecuringTDE.md

 ---
 title: "Transparent Data Encryption"
 date: "2019-April-03"
 summary: TDE allows data on the disks to be encrypted-at-rest and automatically decrypted during access.
-You can enable this per key or per bucket.
 weight: 3
 icon: lock
 ---